marcusjhang/scraper/README.md

 ## To run website locally

-MAY NEED TO RUN npm install when needed
+run npm install when needed
 1. cd backend
 2. node index.js
 - server is run on 5001